Inventory Management: A Complete Guide for Retailers

 Inventory value is a legal accounting requirement, but is also a piece of data that gives a crucial insight when making certain business decisions.
 For example, whether you can afford to purchase new stock.

-Some retailers use retail accounting software such as Xero for inventory management, whilst others will outsource to 3rd-party accountancy firms.
+Some retailers use retail accounting software such as QuickBooks for inventory management, whilst others will outsource to third party accountancy firms.